The long and sometimes glorious history of celebrating St. Patrick’s Day in America.

 IRISH VS. CATHOLIC

 That did not stop the Irish from coming to see the parade.
-As many as 20,000 people marched through the muddy streets of Manhattan by the end of the U.S. Civil War, March 17.
-1865.
+As many as 20,000 people marched through the muddy streets of Manhattan by the end of the U.S. Civil War, on March 17, 1865.

 The city could expect large numbers of marchers and observers, as well as political tension and controversy.